chaklam-silpasuwanchai/Python-for-Data-Science/README.md

 6. AIT-2020
   - The file "0.
 Course Introduction.ipynb" contains how I run the course.
 Each lab session is a 3 hours lab.
 Each lab always end with the assessment and solution.

-I would also like to give credits to several githubs that I have revised to creat this:
+I would also like to give credits to several githubs that I have revised to create this:

 - https://github.com/drgona/Pytorch_bootcamp_Udemy
 - https://github.com/SethHWeidman/DLFS_code